u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/point_of_sale/pricing/cash_rounding.rst

     :align: center

 .. note::
-   Odoo Point of Sale only supports the :guilabel:`Add a rounding line` rounding strategy.
+   Thrive Bureau ERP Point of Sale only supports the :guilabel:`Add a rounding line` rounding strategy.